A REGIONAL APPROACH TO CARBON

 A central initiative of the SFFC is our Southern Forests Carbon Strategy and is designed to assist efforts to reduce carbon emissions and promote sustainability across multiple sectors of our region.
 From 2024 to 2025, with the support of key regional, state, and federal stakeholders, the SFFC aims to be recognised as a leader in assisting the region in its carbon reduction efforts, sharing our knowledge and practices both nationally and internationally to help and learn from others.
 To achieve this, we will form strategic alliances with regional producers, the Shire of Manjimup, the Western Australian State Government, and the Federal Government as well as the wholesalers and retailers in the supply chain.
 These partnerships will be crucial in securing funding and advancing our carbon strategy, ensuring widespread impact and long-term success.

-SOUTHERN FORESTS PILOT PROJECT
+SOUTHERN FORESTS CARBON PILOT

 SEEKING EXPRESSION OF INTEREST